Skip to Content

 Drainage Master Plan

-The purpose of the DMP will be to define the existing condition of the drainage systems in the Town and provide recommendations for policies, and capital projects that are required to provide for a system that meets the needs of the future of the Town.
-The study is broken into four (4) areas, Southampton South of the river, Southampton North of the river, Port Elgin and the rural areas.
-GM Blueplan will manage the project on behalf of the Town and updates will be provided on the Town’s website.
+The purpose of the DMP is to define the existing condition of the drainage systems in the Town and provide recommendations for policies and capital projects that are required for a system that meets the Town's future needs.

-• Master Drainage Plan (Draft for Review): Text and Appendices
+• DRAFT Master Drainage Plan (Version 3): Text and Appendices

-• Master Drainage Plan (Draft for Review): Mapbook A
+• DRAFT Master Drainage Plan (Version 3): Mapbook A

-• Master Drainage Plan (Draft for Review): Mapbook B
+• DRAFT Master Drainage Plan (Version 3): Mapbook B

-• Master Drainage Plan (Draft for Review): Mapbook C
+• DRAFT Master Drainage Plan (Version 3): Mapbook C

 • December 16, 2020 Public Information Centre